-You’ll find a warm welcome and good ales
+You’ll find a warm welcome and a good range of real ales.

 The Ship Inn

-“This gem of a pub is situated in the lower part of Fishguard near to the Harbour.
+“This gem of a pub is situated in the lower part of Fishguard near to the harbour.
 It sits amid a row of terraced houses and can be missed if you are not careful.
-The first thing that hits you is the small and very cosy interior, full of old pictures, maps and nick-nacks, lending a chat amongst the locals and guests alike, inevitable.”
+The first thing that hits you is the small and very cosy interior, full of old pictures, maps and nick-nacks, leading to a chat amongst the locals and guests alike, inevitable.”
 South Yorkshireman

 The Rose and Crown Goodwick